-The last Arbitration course was the week of June 16, 2016.
-The next one will be the week of October 16, 2017.
-Registration is about to close with a cut off at 30 students.
-The course outline below is from the 2016 class and will be updated.
-The major change for 2017 is that the Mock Arbitration will begin on Friday morning instead of Thursday afternoon and this will be continued in 2018.
+The last Arbitration course was the week of October 16, 2017.
+The next one will be the week of June 18, 2018.
+Early Registration is now open with a $200 fee discount.
+The course outline below is from the 2016 class and will be updated soon.
+The major change in 2017 was that the Mock Arbitration began on Friday morning instead of Thursday afternoon and this will be continued in 2018.
 It is the approximate outline for the course, which is approved for an ADR Institute Certificate as a 40 hour arbitrator training course and also qualifies those who complete the course for Arbitrator membership and the Q. Arb designation.
 You would receive more than the total of all CPD credits required if you are a licensee of the Law Society of Upper Canada.

 Arbitrators are like private judges hired to decide a dispute.
 Arbitration course certificates from the ADR Institute are included in the registration fee as are all course materials, refreshments and five days of quality lunches.
 This program has been reviewed and accredited again in 2017 by the Law Society of Upper Canada for 3 hours toward the annual Professionalism Requirement which is the total number of hours needed by Ontario lawyers, and for 35 hours 45 minutes going beyond the Substantive Requirement.
 There is no pre-requisite for taking this course and you do not need to be a lawyer to take it.
 Please contact us if you are interested in a future course which will be scheduled soon.